jennasimit/MFM/README.md

 Website available at: https://jennasimit.github.io/MFM/.

 MFMextra has simulation code for evaluating MFM and is available at: https://jennasimit.github.io/MFMextra/.
 A MFM demo is available in the vignettes of MFM.
+In our tests in ran in under 5 seconds.

 ## System Requirements

 MFM could be installed with ease on versions of R > 3.5 and requires additional steps for R < 3.5.
 Installation has been tested on R 3.5.1.
+Installation time is estimated as 2 minutes.

 ## Installation Guide